-- 240,906 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2014 at a weighted-average exercise price of \$3.59 per share; - 1,437,165 shares of common stock, subject to increase on an annual basis, reserved for future issuance under our 2014 Equity Incentive Plan, which will become effective in connection with the completion of this offering; - 139,839 shares of our common stock, subject to increase on an annual basis, reserved for future issuance under our 2014 Employee Stock Purchase Plan; - 9,259 shares of our common stock issuable upon the exercise of warrants to purchase convertible preferred stock outstanding as of June 30, 2014, which warrants will automatically convert into warrants to purchase common stock immediately prior to the completion of this offering, with an exercise price per share equal to the fair market value of the Company's common stock, assuming such shares are publicly traded; - 523,867 shares of our common stock issuable upon the exercise of warrants issued in connection with our 2010/2012 convertible promissory notes outstanding as of June 30, 2014, which warrants will automatically convert into warrants to purchase common stock immediately prior to the completion of this offering, with an exercise price of \$4.87 per share, which is 75% of the estimated initial public offering price of the common stock underlying the units sold in this offering; - 1,850,000 shares of our common stock issuable upon the exercise of warrants that are part of the units sold in this offering;
+- 240,906 shares of our common stock issuable upon the exercise of stock options outstanding as of June 30, 2014 at a weighted-average exercise price of \$3.59 per share; - 1,437,165 shares of common stock, subject to increase on an annual basis, reserved for future issuance under our 2014 Equity Incentive Plan, which will become effective in connection with the completion of this offering; - 139,839 shares of our common stock, subject to increase on an annual basis, reserved for future issuance under our 2014 Employee Stock Purchase Plan; - 9,259 shares of our common stock issuable upon the exercise of warrants to purchase convertible preferred stock outstanding as of June 30, 2014, which warrants will automatically convert into warrants to purchase common stock immediately prior to the completion of this offering, with an exercise price per share equal to the fair market value of the Company's common stock, assuming such shares are publicly traded; - 523,867 shares of our common stock issuable upon the exercise of warrants issued in connection with our 2010/2012 convertible promissory notes outstanding as of June 30, 2014, which warrants will automatically convert into warrants to purchase common stock immediately prior to the completion of this offering, with an exercise price of \$4.87 per share, which is 75% of the estimated initial public offering price of the common stock underlying the units sold in this offering; - 1,550,000 shares of our common stock issuable upon the exercise of Series A warrants that are part of the units sold in this offering, subject to adjustment as described herein;

-- 92,500 shares of our common stock issuable upon the exercise of the underwriters' compensation warrants; and - 788,566 shares of our common stock issuable upon exercise of stock options to be granted to certain of our directors, officers and employees upon the completion of this offering, and which shall have an exercise price per share equal to at least 110% of the fair market value of the common stock on the date of grant.
+- 1,550,000 shares of our common stock issuable upon the exercise of Series B warrants that are part of the units sold in this offering, subject to adjustment as described herein; - 77,500 shares of our common stock issuable upon the exercise of the underwriters' compensation warrants; and - 788,566 shares of our common stock issuable upon exercise of stock options to be granted to certain of our directors, officers and employees upon the completion of this offering, and which shall have an exercise price per share equal to at least 110% of the fair market value of the common stock on the date of grant.

 To the extent that any outstanding options or warrants, including the warrants issued as part of the units sold in this offering, are exercised, new options are issued under our stock-based compensation plans or we issue additional shares of common stock in the future, there will be further dilution to investors participating in this offering.
-If all of these options and warrants were exercised, then our existing stockholders, including the holders of these options and warrants, would own 62% and our new investors would own 38% of the total number of shares of our common stock outstanding upon the closing of this offering.
-In such event, the total consideration paid by our existing stockholders, including the holders of these options and warrants, would be approximately \$46.7 million, or 66%, the total consideration paid by our new investors would be \$21.8 million, or 32%, the average price per share paid by our existing stockholders would be \$7.66, and the average price per share paid by our new investors would be \$5.74.
+If all of these options and warrants were exercised, then our existing stockholders, including the holders of these options and warrants, would own 60% and our new investors would own 40% of the total number of shares of our common stock outstanding upon the closing of this offering.
+In such event, the total consideration paid by our existing stockholders and convertible noteholders, including the holders of these options and warrants, would be approximately \$56.4 million, or 65%, the total consideration paid by our new investors would be \$30.8 million, or 35%, the average price per share paid by our existing stockholders would be \$7.88, and the average price per share paid by our new investors would be \$5.74.
+Moreover, in certain circumstances, the number of shares into which our Series B warrants are exercisable may increase; see "Description of Securities".